Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 Tip: Since jalapeños are thick-walled, they will take much longer to air-dry.
 Be sure to use only the healthiest peppers to avoid mold or rot setting in.

-Hang the strung peppers in a drafty room or outdoors where they will receive plenty of airflow.
-Depending on the air moisture level, your peppers should be dried within 2-4 weeks or longer.
-Help speed up the process by giving the jalapenos a shake once or twice a day.
+3. Hang the strung peppers in a outdoors in the sun, or in a drafty room indoors where they will receive plenty of airflow.
+Depending on the air moisture level, your peppers should be dried within 3-4 weeks (or longer).
+Help speed up the process by giving the jalapeños a shake once or twice a day.

 How Long Do Dried Jalapeños Last?